Skip to content

 • token_cache.go isolates a donor-specific workaround for stale tenant token caching in the upstream SDK.

-That file split makes Feishu useful not only as code, but also as a decomposition template for a future Gormes internal/feishu package.
+That file split makes Feishu useful not only as code, but also as a decomposition template for future Gormes internal/channels/feishu runtime files around the current contract seam.
 Only the inbound/runtime skeleton, media download path, and reply lookup logic are copy-worthy; send, edit, react, and card UX in feishu_64.go should be treated as pattern-only.

 • picoclaw/pkg/channels/feishu/common.go